John Henry Towers: Transatlantic crossing: Flight of NC-4, 1919

 Officers of the Transatlantic Flight, Towers with walking cane, beside him are future admirals Patrick N. L. Bellinger and Albert C. Read.

 In 1919, then-Commander Towers proposed, planned and led the first air crossing of the Atlantic.
-Planning for the mission actually began during the early years of World War I, when Allied shipping was threatened by submarine warfare, but could not be accomplished prior to the war's end.
-The flying expedition began on 8 May 1919 when three Curtiss NC Flying Boats, designated NC-1, NC-3 and NC-4, left Naval Air Station Rockaway, New York, The aircraft made intermediate stops in Chatham, Massachusetts and Halifax, Nova Scotia before reaching Trepassey, Newfoundland on 15 May 1919.
+Planning for the mission began during the early years of World War I, when Allied shipping was threatened by submarine warfare, but could not be accomplished before the war's end.
+The flying expedition began on 8 May 1919 when three Curtiss NC Flying Boats, designated NC-1, NC-3 and NC-4, left Naval Air Station Rockaway, New York, The aircraft made stops in Chatham, Massachusetts, and Halifax, Nova Scotia, before reaching Trepassey, Newfoundland, on 15 May 1919.

-On 16 May they left for the longest leg of their journey, to the Azores.
-NC-1 and the NC-3 were both forced to land in heavy seas due to dense fog, and neither could take off again.
-NC-1 subsequently began taking on water and the crew was rescued by the Greek freighter Ionia.
-The crew of the NC-3, including Towers, managed to keep the NC-3 afloat for 52 hours, water taxiing the craft over 200 miles to Ponta Delgada on São Miguel Island.
+On 16 May they left on the longest leg of their journey, to the Azores.
+Dense fog forced NC-1 and NC-3 to land in heavy seas, and neither could take off again.
+After NC-1 began taking on water, the crew was rescued by the Greek freighter Ionia.
+The crew of the NC-3, including Towers, managed to keep the NC-3 afloat for 52 hours, taxiing the craft more than 200 miles to Ponta Delgada on São Miguel Island.
 NC-4 went on to complete the transatlantic crossing, arriving at Lisbon on 27 May.
 For his leadership in the operation, Towers was awarded his second Navy Cross.
 He was also made a commander of the Order of the Tower and Sword by the Portuguese government on 3 June 1919.
 Ten years later, Towers and the flight crew of NC-4 were awarded Congressional Gold Medals.